Ash Meadows National Wildlife Refuge

 The Ash Meadows National Wildlife Refuge is a protected wildlife refuge located in the Amargosa Valley of southern Nye County, in southwestern Nevada.
 It is directly east of Death Valley National Park, and is 90 mi west-northwest of Las Vegas.

-The refuge was created on June 18, 1984, to protect an extremely rare desert oasis in the Southwestern United States.
-It is administered by the U.S. Fish and Wildlife Service.
+In 1983 The Nature Conservancy purchased 12,613 acres that had been slated for development to protect Ash Meadows.
+The Nature Conservancy transferred the land to the Fish and Wildlife Service and the refuge was created on June 18, 1984, to protect this extremely rare desert oasis in the Mojave Desert.

+Ash Meadows is administered by the U.S. Fish and Wildlife Service.

 Geography

 The 23000 acre Ash Meadows National Wildlife Refuge is part of the larger Desert National Wildlife Refuge Complex, which also includes the Desert National Wildlife Refuge, the Moapa Valley National Wildlife Refuge, and the Pahranagat National Wildlife Refuge.
 Inside Ash Meadows is Devils Hole, a detached unit of Death Valley National Park.

 Ash Meadows is within the Amargosa Desert, of the Mojave Desert ecoregion.
 The Amargosa River is a visible part of the valley hydrology, and has seasonal surface flow passing southwards adjacent to the preserve, to later enter Death Valley.